CobaltBar/FNF-Horizon-Engine/README.md

 ## Supported Platforms

--HXCPP - Windows, Mac, Linux
+- HXCPP - Windows, Mac, Linux

 ### Planned Platforms

--Hashlink (flixel is refusing to compile to it atm) -Android
+- Hashlink (flixel is refusing to compile to it atm)
+- Android

 ## Compilation Instructions